Digital and physical connectivity will help Singapore's economy stay ahead: CFE

 SINGAPORE: For La Belle Couture’s female clients, making one of the most important decisions for their big-day has become easier.
 Since January 2016, the bridal boutique has been experimenting with an augmented-reality ‘mirror’ to help its clients visualise how different styles of gowns would look on them, without having to actually try them on.

 The boutique’s owner and managing director, Teo Peiru, said the ‘FX Mirror’ takes away the stress of trying on multiple gowns.
-She said some brides-to-be do not know what they want, or what would suit them, and they would previously try on between 20 and 30 gowns, which weigh anywhere between seven and 15 kilograms.
+She said some brides-to-be do not know what they want, or what would suit them, and they would previously try on between 20 and 30 gowns, which weigh anywhere between 7-15kg.
 The mirror makes the process “magical”.

 “Just to put on a dress like that and take it down, it takes between 10 and 15 minutes.
 What if the gown is not what you like?
 Then you have to keep trying,” Ms Teo said.